 There’s something special about a gown taken out of its context.

 The checked shirt knotted at the waist and with collar and sleeves turned up, paired with little white shorts and espadrilles suited Audrey just as well as the glamorous Givenchy gowns.

 The film wouldn’t have been the same without John Williams’ sense of humour.

 The black cocktail buttoned down its deep V back before flaring out below the fitted waist into a full ballerina-length skirt and had a sharp boat neckline with small straps fastened with bows.
 Givenchy said that he adapted his design to Audrey’s desires, as she wanted a bare-shoulder evening dress modified to hide her collarbone.
 What he invented for her became a style so popular that the designer named it décolleté Sabrina.
 Audrey wore the little black dress that accentuated her tiny waist with long black gloves, black pumps, and that cute catwoman-like jewelled hat, paved with rhinestones.
 It is a medieval-looking toque that Audrey found in Givenchy’s atelier.
 “Audrey always added a twist, something piquant, amusing, to the clothes”, says the designer.

 Clothing manufacturers reproduced the bateau neckline dress by the thousands the year the movie was released.
 Edith Head would make sketches of the dress for books and appearances and signed them with her name.
 Only after Edith’s death did Givenchy, a true gentleman, confirm that the black cocktail dress was his original design, and had been made under Head’s supervision at Paramount.

-sources: Classic Hollywood Style by Caroline Young, Edith Head: The Fifty Year Career of Hollywood’s Greatest Designer, by Jay Jorgensen, the article “When Hubert Met Audrey”, by Amy Fine Collins, Vanity Fair, December 1995
+Editorial sources: Classic Hollywood Style, by Caroline Young, Edith Head: The Fifty Year Career of Hollywood’s Greatest Designer, by Jay Jorgensen.
+The article “When Hubert Met Audrey”, by Amy Fine Collins, Vanity Fair, December 1995